Ancient Voices for the Modern Soul

 Praying the Psalms

 The Psalms are not literature to be analyzed but prayers to be prayed.
-Here's a complete guide to using them as Jesus did — as the living language of your soul before God.
+Here is a complete guide to using them as Jesus did — as the living language of your soul before God.

 Why the Psalms Are Different

 Every other book of the Bible is God speaking to humanity.
 The Psalms are humanity speaking to God — and God put those words in Scripture.
 This means God has given us the very vocabulary He approves for approaching Him.
-The Psalms don't just model prayer; they authorize the full range of what you can bring to God: rage, despair, joy, confusion, betrayal, wonder, shame.
+The Psalms authorize the full range of what you can bring to God: rage, despair, joy, confusion, betrayal, wonder, shame.
 Nothing is too raw for the Psalter.

 😭